nickmch72/pico-binary-clock/README.md

 4. Upload the code (all 3 files) on the board - use [Thonny](https://thonny.org) or [rshell](https://github.com/dhylands/rshell) for this

 ## Ideas for improvement
-1. Make the clock asynchronous.
-2. Pico Display has 4 hardware buttons.
+1. Pico Display has 4 hardware buttons.
 They can be used to set date and time manually.
-3. Alarm ...
+2. Alarm ...
-4. Timer ...
+3. Chronometer ...